radioblahaj/amazing-anemone-393e0/src/pages/posts/working-from-home.md

 @mentions and DMs.
 I still occasionally use Twitter Lists to browser people's regular tweets, but most of my online interactions happen through Telegram these days.

-You have an incredible work ethic, how did it feel?
+## You have an incredible work ethic, how did it feel?
 When you Made WIp?
 Thank you.
 I just really enjoy what I'm doing so it doesn't feel like work.
 Building WIP is really exciting.
 It's probably the most rewarding product I've worked on, because I get to help the people I care about.
 Plus every day I get to talk to them.
-People building products, what’s urgent, what’s something that people shouldn’t do, and what’s something awful?
+People building products, what’s urgent

+ ## what’s something that peopleshouldn’t do, and what’s something awful?
 Urgent: ship what you're working on Don't: overthink things Awful: disrespect other people's work
 Makerlog is a really vibrant community, that a lot of people myself included are part of of.

-What do you think of the way Sergio is taking care of something like WIP.
-[not sure I understand the question]
-Every week, we feature a product!
-We want to ask you, what’s something that took your eye this week!
+ ## Every week, we feature a product!
+We want to ask you, what’s something that
+took your eye this week!
 It could be anything?
 The guy, Stefan Borsje, I co-founded my first startup PR.co with is building something new called Glass: https://glass.photo
 It feels a lot like Instagram, but with a focus on photographers.
 It seems very ambitious to me, but I think they have a real shot at providing a nicer alternative to Instagram.

-Can you give us quote?
+## Can you give us quote?
 I really like this quote by Steve Jobs:

 "Everything around you that you call life was made up by people that were no smarter than you.
 And you can change it, you can influence it...
 Once you learn that, you'll never be the same again"

-What Advice do you give to people looking to monetize and make money from their communities?
+ ## What Advice do you give to people looking to monetize and make money from
+their communities?
 If your goal is to build a profitable business, don't start a community haha.
 There are much easier ways to make a buck.